Bawshar

-Bawshar (بوشر Bawšar) is one of the wilayats of Muscat, in northeastern Oman.
-The province borders wilayat Muttrah in the east and Muscat International Airport in the west, it overlooks the Sea of Oman from the north.
+Bawshar (بوشر Bawšar) is one of the provinces of Muscat, in northeastern Oman.
+The province borders wilayat Muttrah in the east and wilayat Seeb in the west, it overlooks the Sea of Oman to the north.
 It contains several archaeological sites and the Qurm Nature Reserve Ramsar site.

 According to the 2010 National Census, the population of wilayat Bawshar was 192,235 spread over its 43 villages and towns.
 The most noteworthy of these are Al Khuwair, Sultan Qaboos City, Al Ghubra, Al Adheeba, Ghala, Al Sarooj, Bowsher Al Qadima, Al Ansab Sanab, Al Hamam, Al Awabi, and Al Misfah.
 One of the biggest supermarkets of Oman resides here which is Lulu Hypermarket. which is now merged with the Grand Mall Muscat.